goldin2008/Note/interview_mlops.md

   - Limited functionality compared to other frameworks: because of its simplicity, Flask may not have as much built-in functionality as other frameworks.
   - Requires additional setup for larger applications.

+TENSORFLOW SERVING

+TensorFlow Serving is an open-source serving system for machine learning models developed by Google.
+It is designed to serve machine learning models in production environments, allowing them to be easily deployed and scaled.
+- Features:
+  - High-performance serving: the framework is optimized for serving machine learning models in production environments, with high performance and low latency.
+  - Flexible deployment options: supports a wide range of deployment options, including serving models as a REST API or gRPC service.
+  - Built-in model management and versioning: includes built-in model management and versioning, making it easy to manage and deploy different versions of your models.
+  - Integration with TensorFlow: integrates seamlessly with TensorFlow, making it easy to serve TensorFlow models in production environments.
+- Pros:
+  - High performance and low latency: TensorFlow Serving’s performance is optimized for serving machine learning models in production environments, with low latency and high results.
+  - Flexible deployment options: TensorFlow Serving supports a wide range of deployment options, making it easy to integrate with existing systems.
+  - Built-in model management and versioning: TensorFlow Serving’s built-in model management and versioning make it easy to manage and deploy different versions of your models.
+  - Seamless Library Management: you can access domain-specific application packages that extend TensorFlow and look through libraries to build complex models or methodologies.
+  - Scalability.
+- Cons:
+  - Limited to serving machine learning models: TensorFlow Serving is designed specifically for serving machine learning models, so it may not be suitable for other types of applications.
+  - Requires more setup and configuration than other frameworks: TensorFlow Serving requires more setup and configuration than other frameworks, which may make it less suitable for small-scale applications.
+  - Focused on serving only TensorFlow models.

 #### git